-No ponding occurs at the Sawtooth or Clearwater fish hatcheries for the Salmon River B-run steelhead program.
-Generally, eyed-eggs are shipped to the Magic Valley Fish Hatchery in the Hagerman Valley of Idaho.
-Eggs are typically disinfected in 100 ppm Iodophor for approximately 10 minutes at transfer.
+No ponding occurs at the Sawtooth Fish Hatchery as eggs are typically shipped to rearing facilities in the Hagerman Valley of Idaho.
+Eggs are typically disinfected in 100 ppm Iodophor for approximately 10 minutes by receiving hatcheries.

 Magic Valley Fish Hatchery - Fry are allowed to volitionally exit upwelling incubators and move directly into early rearing vats through approximately 1,000 FTUs.
 After that time, fry remaining in incubators are siphoned into vats.
 Fry are generally ponded between April and early July.